 We’re all familiar with “the grass is always greener” adage, but when climate change means hotter, dryer, browner conditions, keeping that grass green requires a lot of water—3 trillion gallons of water a year, to be exact.

 We also use hundreds of millions of gallons of gas to keep our lawns mowed.
-While it may seem like a mower is small enough to have a small impact, they contribute to 5% of America’s air pollution.
+While it may seem like a mower is small enough to have a small impact, they actually contribute to 5% of America’s air pollution.
 Those drips of gasoline while you’re refilling the tank?
 They’re just part of more than 17 million gallons of fuel that don’t make their way into the tank—an amount that’s higher than the Exxon Valdez oil spill.

 We’re also intentionally putting petroleum-based products on our lawns, which are causing their own set of problems.